 Years of corporate and family life will slowly inhibit your ability to move freely by creating poor posture.

-Dynamic Mobility Exercises reverses this aging process and enhances every aspect of your physical abilities (speed, strength, power, vertical jump, endurance, energy) while keeping you fully protected from major injuries.
+Dynamic Mobility Exercises reverse this aging process and enhance every aspect of your physical abilities (speed, strength, power, vertical jump, endurance, energy) while keeping you fully protected from major injuries.

-A study was performed 30 cadets in the US military who did 3 consecutive days of either mobility, static stretching, or no warm up and their effectiveness (or ineffectiveness) on their performance.
+A study was performed on 30 cadets in the US military who did 3 consecutive days of either mobility, static stretching, or no warm-up, and their effectiveness (or ineffectiveness) on their performance.

-Tests were done on the shuttle run, underhand med ball throw and 5 step long jump.
+Tests were done on the shuttle run, underhand med ball throw, and 5 steps long jump.

 Out of each of the modes of warming up dynamic mobility exercises helped the subjects perform better on every test.

-The test proved CONCLUSIVELY that mobility drills before exercising enhanced every aspect of their athletic performance.
+The test proved that mobility drills before exercising enhanced every aspect of their athletic performance.

-Another study conducted by the University of Wyoming and published in the “Journal of Strength and Conditioning Research” June 2008 strongly supports the use of dynamic mobility exercises exercises before a workout.
+Another study conducted by the University of Wyoming and published in the “Journal of Strength and Conditioning Research” in June 2008 strongly supports the use of dynamic mobility exercises before a workout.

-They wanted to see whether introducing a dynamic mobility into a four week training program of 24 high level college athletes would have a positive impact on the following performance factors:
+They wanted to see whether introducing dynamic mobility into a four-week training program of 24 high-level college athletes would have a positive impact on the following performance factors: